smart-edge-open/ido-specs/doc/getting-started/network-edge/controller-edge-node-setup.md

   * Network attachment definition: openness-flannel
 * [weavenet](https://github.com/weaveworks/weave)
   * CIDR: 10.32.0.0/12
-* [SR-IOV](https://github.com/intel/sriov-cni) (cannot be used as a standalone or primary CNI - [sriov setup](https://github.com/otcshare/ido-specs/blob/master/doc/building-blocks/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md))
+* [SR-IOV](https://github.com/intel/sriov-cni) (cannot be used as a standalone or primary CNI - [sriov setup](../../building-blocks/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md))
-* [Userspace](https://github.com/intel/userspace-cni-network-plugin) (cannot be used as a standalone or primary CNI - [Userspace CNI setup](https://github.com/otcshare/ido-specs/blob/master/doc/building-blocks/dataplane/openness-userspace-cni.md)
+* [Userspace](https://github.com/intel/userspace-cni-network-plugin) (cannot be used as a standalone or primary CNI - [Userspace CNI setup](../../building-blocks/dataplane/openness-userspace-cni.md)

 Multiple CNIs can be requested to be set up for the cluster.
 To provide such functionality [the Multus CNI](https://github.com/intel/multus-cni) is used.

->**NOTE**: For a guide on how to add new a CNI role to the OpenNESS Experience Kits, refer to [the OpenNESS Experience Kits guide](https://github.com/otcshare/ido-specs/blob/master/doc/getting-started/openness-experience-kits.md#adding-new-cni-plugins-for-kubernetes-network-edge).
+>**NOTE**: For a guide on how to add new a CNI role to the OpenNESS Experience Kits, refer to [the OpenNESS Experience Kits guide](../../getting-started/converged-edge-experience-kits.md#adding-new-cni-plugins-for-kubernetes-network-edge).

 ### Selecting cluster networking plugins (CNI)

 The default CNI for OpenNESS is calico.
 Non-default CNIs may be configured with OpenNESS by editing the file `inventory/default/group_vars/all/10-open.yml`.
 To add a non-default CNI, the following edits must be carried out:

 - The CNI name is added to the `kubernetes_cnis` variable.
 The CNIs are applied in the order in which they appear in the file.
-By default, `kube-ovn` is defined.
+By default, `calico` is defined.
 That is,

   ```yaml
   kubernetes_cnis: